scott-wilson/oto-takehometest-kindle-review/DOCS.md

   - `uuid`: Unique identifier of the book.
 - **Description**: Removes a book from the user's library.

-#### 6. Get the Last Read Book from the User Library:
+#### 6. Get the highest value of the specified target from the User Library:

 - **URL**: `/user/library/top/<target>`
 - **Method**: `GET`
 - **Parameters**:
   - `target` (Optional): Specific attribute of the book to retrieve (e.g., "title", "author").
-- **Description**: Retrieves the last read book from the user's library.
+- **Description**: Retrieves the target with the highest value from the user's library.
 If a target is provided, only that attribute of the book will be returned.

 #### 7. Update the Last Read Page of a Book in the User Library: